I am a registered member of the BACP.s

 B.A. in Integrative Counselling and Psychotherapy, Adv.
 DipHE Person-Centred Counselling, Certified training in bereavement, drug and alcohol addiction, LGBT awareness and conflict management.

-I am a qualified integrative counsellor and psychotherapist, and I have been practising for several years.
+I am a qualified integrative counsellor and psychotherapist, and I have been practising for over 10 years.
 I have experience working with people from a diverse range of ages, cultures, social groups and economic backgrounds - my belief is that rich or poor, young or old, counselling can be beneficial to anyone who has a problem that is getting in the way of them living their life to the full.

 My approach to counselling brings together three well-established forms of therapy which I utilise as necessary to meet each of my client's individual needs; after all, someone who comes to me for counselling due to a bereavement may not necessarily be needing the same kind of support as someone who has come to me looking to overcome addiction.
 The three approaches I integrate are the humanistic or 'person-centred' approach, the psycho-dynamic approach and cognitive behavioural therapy (CBT).
 I have also had additional training in bereavement counselling, LGBT awareness and drug and alcohol addiction.